dxprog/dxprog.com/posts/travelots.md

 **July/August**

 After six months of various madness, we were moved into our place and took it chill for a couple months.
-The only travel that snuck in was at the _very_ end of August, back to the Bay for the aby shower of one of Kayla's friends.
-Luckily, the travel from PDX to the Bay isn't barely a deal at all, so a pretty chill time.
+The only travel that snuck in was at the _very_ end of August, back to the Bay for the baby shower of some friends who were having their first kiddo.
+Luckily, travel from PDX to the Bay is barely a deal at all, so a pretty chill time.

 **September**